The Unofficial Guide To Homeschooling in NSW 2021

-- Human Society and its Environment (Includes history, geography and civics)
+- Human Society and its Environment – HISE (history, geography, economics, and civics)

-- Creative and Practical Arts (Includes dancing and music)
+- Creative and Practical Arts (fine arts, drama, dancing, and music)

-- Personal Development, Health and Physical Education – PDHPE (includes health information and sport).
+- Personal Development, Health and Physical Education – PDHPE (health information and physical education)

 Key learning areas in high school (7 to 10) are: